mrousavy/react-native-google-nearby-messages/TROUBLESHOOTING.md

       end
     end
     ```
+9. Try debugging your app with Xcode/Android Studio.
+Native Logs get printed in the Logs/Logcat windows, and you can set breakpoints in the native code as well.

-If you're still having problems, [create an issue](https://github.com/mrousavy/react-native-google-nearby-messages/issues).
+If you're still having problems, [create an issue](https://github.com/mrousavy/react-native-google-nearby-messages/issues), I'm happy to help.